On noncommutative extensions of linear logic: Sequent calculus

 Now let $\rho$ be a proof-net and $\Gamma$ be a decorated sequent.

-\bd We say that $\rho$ is a {\bf proof-net of} $\Gamma$ when the following holds: \begin{enumerate}[(i)] \item the multiset of conclusions of $\rho$ is the underlying sequent of $\Gamma$, \item if are vectors in $\Gamma$ with no common element, then it holds that ${\bf X}\rightrightarrows{\bf Y}$ iff for some switching of $\rho$ in the second round there exist pairwise nonintersecting essentially directed paths from $X_i$ to $Y_i$, $i=1,\ldots, n$. \end{enumerate} \ed
+\begin{defi} We say that $\rho$ is a {\bf proof-net of} $\Gamma$ when the following holds: \begin{enumerate}[(i)] \item the multiset of conclusions of $\rho$ is the underlying sequent of $\Gamma$, \item if are vectors in $\Gamma$ with no common element, then it holds that ${\bf X}\rightrightarrows{\bf Y}$ iff for some switching of $\rho$ in the second round there exist pairwise nonintersecting essentially directed paths from $X_i$ to $Y_i$, $i=1,\ldots, n$. \end{enumerate} \end{defi}

-A decorated sequent $\Gamma$ {\it is derivable} in ScMLL if there is a proof-net of $\Gamma$.
+A decorated sequent $\Gamma$ \emph{is derivable} in ScMLL if there is a proof-net of $\Gamma$.

-It is easy to see that an ordinary sequent is derivable in ScMLL iff some its decoration is derivable in ScMLL. \nb Let $\Gamma$ be an ordinary sequent and $\rho$ be a proof-net of $\Gamma$.
-Then there exist unique reachability relation $\rightrightarrows$ on vectors in $\Gamma$ such that $\rho$ is a proof-net of the decorated sequent $(\Gamma,\rightrightarrows)$. \nbe {\bf Proof} The relation $\rightrightarrows$ is defined by condition (ii) of Definition \ref{proof-net of dec. seq}. $\Box$
+It is easy to see that an ordinary sequent is derivable in ScMLL iff some its decoration is derivable in ScMLL\@. \begin{rem} Let $\Gamma$ be an ordinary sequent and $\rho$ be a proof-net of $\Gamma$.
+Then there exist unique reachability relation $\rightrightarrows$ on vectors in $\Gamma$ such that $\rho$ is a proof-net of the decorated sequent $(\Gamma,\rightrightarrows)$. \end{rem}